 Vultures were often reported to attack young animals.
 In Catalunya, wolves also have caused few damages, and recently, a lynx attack was also suspected.

 Most of the cattle attacks, indeed, are caused by abandoned dogs who live in wildness, close to the wolf lifestyle.
 Some people also witnessed bands of husky dogs from nearby ski stations, left in complete freedom, circumventing and attacking in a very methodic way herds of sheep.

 However, this does not represent the biggest percentage of death.

 Most of the cattle who die in the mountain die of illness.
-Human/dog presence next to the herds prevents from predator attacks, but also ensures a safe monitoring of the health of the cattle.
+Human/dog presence next to the herds prevents from predator attacks but also ensures safe monitoring of the health of the cattle.

-Recently, Pyrenean cattles are facing a quite severe scourge : the sheep catarrhal fever ("fièvre catarrhale ovine", FCO, also called "bluethongue disease").
+Recently, Pyrenean cattle are facing a quite severe scourge: the sheep catarrhal fever ("fièvre catarrhal ovine", FCO, also called "bluetongue disease").
 This illness is propagated by a fly whose original habitat was northern Africa, and who settled in the Pyrenees.

 In the only year 2008, the sheep catarrhal fever has caused more damage than bears over 10 years.

 The government, along with the ecologic departments in charge of reintroducing and monitoring the bears, propose to offer free highly trained Pyrenean dogs (commonly called "Patous"), to cattle breeders who express such need, as well as such gear like electric fences, etc.